beanstalkd/beanstalkd/index.md

 title: About
 ---

-Beanstalk is a simple, fast workqueue service.
+Beanstalk is a simple, fast work queue.

 Its interface is generic, but was originally designed for reducing the latency of page views in high-volume web applications by running time-consuming tasks asynchronously.

 ## News